Suggestions

 By deploying the rag-tolerant hire pump, this STW:

-• Reduced cleaning times by 50%
+• Reduced tank cleaning times by 50%

 • Reduced overall costs by 25%